AlexandriaDAO/core/src/alex_frontend/public/README.md

 ## Part 1: Network Overview

 Alexandria has only 2 protocol level dependancies (excluding TCP/IP): ArWeave (for content) and ICP (for services).
-We hope you'll help this catch on as the 'AI Stack'.
-This allowed the introduction of several foundational innovations central to Alexandria's function, each of which are thought to be the first of their kind:
+The 'AI Stack', if you will.
+This allows the introduction of several foundational innovations central to Alexandria's functionality, each of which are thought to be the first of their kind:

   - VetKey Sharing - Alexandrians can 'borrow' eachother's Private Keys or API Keysanner without revealing them to anyone; allowing the community to bridge any Web2 service to their apps.
   - NFT Wallets - Everything on-site is an NFT, and it's own entity that must be paid when used, allowing the rightful owner to collect any revenue made from their assets.